ghidonisergio/progetto-sistemi-digitali/Ghidoni/README.md

 <img src="qr_damaged.jpg" width="25%" height="25%">

 If you want to use the maskWhite.dll to damage the QR you have to set the absolute path to it in the first lines of dataset_generator.py (variable mask_lib).
 There is also a python implementation in the function applyDamageMaskPython.
-If you want to use this instead change the call applyDamageMaskDll to applyDamageMaskPython.
+If you want to use this change the call applyDamageMaskDll to applyDamageMaskPython.

 ## Android application
 The base application is [code-scanner](https://github.com/yuriy-budiyev/code-scanner).